How do the Codes address climate change?

 Answer to question 2:

-The 2011 National Energy Code for Buildings directly addresses the use of energy as it relates to resource conservation under a new objective called “Environment”.
-The same Environment objective was incorporated in the 2010 NBC when provisions dealing with energy efficiency for housing and small buildings were added as a separate section of Part 9 in late 2012.
+The National Energy Code for Buildings directly addresses the use of energy as it relates to resource conservation under a new objective called “Environment”.
+The same Environment objective was incorporated in the NBC and provisions dealing with energy efficiency for housing and small buildings are found in Section 9.36. of the NBC.

 How do the Codes address resource conservation?